 - Reviews of events smutlancers should attend

-- Any other topic that pertains to making a living writing and creating content about sex – send the idea over and I may love it!
+- Any other topic that pertains to making a living writing and creating content about sex – send the idea over and we may love it!

 You’ve got an idea.
 Now what?

 Please send a pitch to email@example.com.
 Think of this as practice for your pitching skills.
-Your pitch should give me an idea of what you want to write about in one paragraph and a quick intro of who you are.
-Send links to other pieces you’ve written (on your own blog or for other sites) so I can get a feel for your style.
+Your pitch should give us an idea of what you want to write about in one paragraph and a quick intro of who you are.
+Send links to other pieces you’ve written (on your own blog or for other sites) so we can get a feel for your style.

 Expect a reply to take no more than about two weeks.
-I may suggest a tweak, ask for alternate ideas, say yes, or politely decline.
-But I intend for you to hear back from me.
-I know what it’s like to live in suspense.
+We may suggest a tweak, ask for alternate ideas, say yes, or politely decline.
+But we intend for you to get a response.
+We both know what it’s like to live in suspense.

 Not all pitches will get accepted.

 Not all pitches get accepted.
-I cannot and will not provide feedback on rejected pitches.
+We cannot and will not provide feedback on rejected pitches.
 But if your idea doesn’t make it, here are some common reasons:

 - The topic has already been covered.